-FED invest offers the same products and trainings to men and women, but sees difference in product usage.
+FED invest offers the same products and trainings to men and women, aiming to not create specific products for women, but rather prevent women's exclusion from financial services.
+Still, FED invest sees difference in product usage.
 The network indicates that among its clients, women save more than men, generally take smaller loans than men and show better repayment rates.
 These differences in products usage are due to the type of activities women are involved in but also to their attitudes towards financial services.
 Women are generally involved in microbusinesses such as small tailor shops, hairdressers, and agro-tourism while men tend to be involved in more capital-intensive SMEs, for instance in construction or agro-processing.
 Beyond differences in activities, FED invest indicates that women generally take smaller loans due to the fact that they are less comfortable with borrowing beyond their needs.